sona1511/RoleBasedApplication/README.md

-This is a spring role based application using spring security.
+This is a role based application using spring boot and spring security.
 # RoleBasedApplication